Blue-Green Stripe Donburi Bowl with Lid — Japanese Ceramic Rice & Noodle Bowl

-Immerse yourself in the serene beauty of our Blue & Green Stripe Donburi Bowl with Lid, a stunning piece of artisan craftsmanship that brings a touch of Japan's rich cultural heritage to your table.
-This exquisite bowl, handcrafted in Arita, Saga Prefecture—where Japan's oldest porcelain tradition thrives—combines functional elegance with artistic flair, making every meal a celebration.
+Immerse yourself in the serene beauty of our Blue & Green Stripe Donburi Bowl with Lid, a captivating piece of artisan craftsmanship that enhances your dining experience.
+Handcrafted in Arita, Saga Prefecture, this exquisite bowl blends functional elegance with artistic flair, transforming everyday meals into joyful moments.
+For best care, simply hand wash with mild soap and avoid abrasive scrubbers to maintain the glossy finish.

-As a proud example of Arita ware (有田焼, Arita-yaki), this bowl reflects a time-honored Japanese pottery technique that emphasizes precision and beauty.
-Each piece is unique, showcasing slight variations in color and size, which enhance its authentic artisan charm.
-Made with care, the bowl's glossy finish not only captivates the eye but also ensures easy cleaning and durability, making it a practical addition to your kitchenware.
+Craftsmanship & OriginThis bowl is a proud example of Arita ware (有田焼, Arita-yaki), showcasing the craftsmanship that emphasizes precision and beauty.
+Each piece is unique, reflecting beautiful variations in color and size that add to its artisan charm.
+The glossy finish not only captivates but ensures easy cleaning and durability, making it an essential addition to your kitchenware.
+Carefully packaged in a sturdy box, it is ideal for gift-giving or storing when not in use.

 With a diameter of 6.3 inches (16 cm) and a height of 4.7 inches (12 cm), this donburi bowl is perfect for serving rice, hearty soups, or delightful nimono (simmered dishes).
-The matching lid keeps your food warm while enhancing the overall presentation, turning everyday meals into special occasions.
+The accompanying lid keeps your food warm while enhancing the overall presentation, ensuring that every meal is both practical and visually compelling.

 Product Information